Turbok408/retsodsim/README.md

 cant save character after creating it\
 add temporary stat buffs\
 add haste\
-assumes you have all buffs\
+assumes you have all buffs + enchants\
-assumes target has no armour
+assumes target has no armour\
+assumes you have wowhead bis talents and runes

 # To Use
 easiest way to use is just add ids in saves.json in format:\